itskingori/systematic-theology/books/11.1-kings/chapter-004.md

 > 27 And those officers provided victual for king Solomon, and for all that came unto king Solomon's table, every man in his month: they lacked nothing.
 > 28 Barley also and straw for the horses and dromedaries brought they unto the place where [the officers] were, every man according to his charge.

 * King Solomon's reign was filled with abundance, peace and no lack.
+See 5:4 also.
 * His rule was extensive, even far off regions submitted to him.